High quality set of six (4+2) Edwardian mahogany and inlaid dining chairs

 Description

-High-quality set of six (4 + 2) Edwardian mahogany and inlaid dining chairs, featuring a satin crossbar above a finely carved center, open inlaid arms (carver), and newly upholstered seats with high-quality contemporary fabric, all standing on tapered, inlaid legs.
+High-quality set of six (4 + 2) Edwardian mahogany and inlaid dining chairs, with a satin crossbar above a finely carved center, open inlaid arms (carver), and newly upholstered seats with high-quality contemporary fabric, all standing on tapered, inlaid legs.
 This fabulous antique dining chair set has been restored while preserving the original finish, color, and patina, and is in excellent condition — ready to be placed in your home.

-Empire-style furniture originates from the period between the late 18th and early 19th centuries, inspired by Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.